rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

  - There are multiple lists of dependencies for different things (e.g. tests, build-time).
 How should `implicit-deps = false` affect them?

- - Just as make libstd a real dependency, we can make `rustc` a real dev dependency.
+ - Just as this makes the standard library a real dependency, we can make `rustc` a real dev-dependency.
 The standard library can thus be built with Cargo by depending on the associated unstable compiler.
 Cargo would need to be taught an "x can build for y" relation for stable/unstable compiler compatibility however, rather than simply assuming all distinct compilers are mutually incompatible.
 This almost certainly is better addressed in a later RFC.